kaist-plrg-cs320/assignment-docs/README.md

         cs320.Template.run$(Template.scala:5)
         cs320.Implementation$.run(Implementation.scala:5)
 ```

+If the fuzzer reports a failed case after you press `ctrl+c`, it is due to the
+abrupt termination, not a defect in your implementation, so you can ignore it.

 If your implementation correctly interprets a huge number of expressions, your
 implementation is highly likely to be correct.